Five Reasons Why You Should Make a Lasting Power of Attorney (LPA)

 1. You Stay in Control

-An LPA lets you choose who will act on your behalf if you become unable to make decisions — not the court.
+An LPA allows you to choose who will act on your behalf if you become unable to make decisions.
+This choice places the power in your hands rather than leaving it up to the court.

 2. Prevent Financial Hardship for Your Family

-Many people don’t realise that joint accounts can be frozen if one account holder loses mental capacity.
-The British Bankers’ Association has highlighted this in its leaflet Banking for People Who Lack Capacity to Make Decisions.
+Many people are unaware that joint accounts can be frozen if one account holder loses mental capacity.
+The British Bankers’ Association highlights this in its leaflet Banking for People Who Lack Capacity to Make Decisions.
 On page 5, it states:

-This means that even a spouse or partner could be left unable to access essential funds — potentially causing severe financial hardship.
+This situation means that even a spouse or partner could struggle to access essential funds, potentially causing severe financial hardship.

-Having a valid LPA in place avoids this situation and ensures your family can access funds when they need them most.
+Having a valid LPA in place avoids this predicament and ensures your family can access funds when they need them most.

-Without an LPA, your loved ones must apply to the Court of Protection to make decisions for you — a lengthy, costly, and complex process.
+Without an LPA, your loved ones must navigate the complicated process of applying to the Court of Protection to make decisions for you.
+This can be lengthy, costly, and stressful.

 4. Protect Both Financial and Health Interests